RyxnDmello/WebApp-NodeJs-04/README.md

 # **📂 CloudSense**

-CloudSense is a **Weather Web Application** which uses the _OpenWeatherMap_ API to collect accurate and detailed information related to the current weather.
+CloudSense is a **Weather Web Application** which uses the _VisualCrossing_ Weather API to collect accurate and detailed information related to the current weather.
 The application has a simple and modern design with a strong server to manage authentication of clients.
 It uses a database to store the weather data of famous selected cities all around the globe, for easy access for the respective client.

 # **🤖 TECHNOLOGY**